zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/obtain-compute-image-19c-installed/obtain-compute-image-19c-installed.md

     ![noVNC Desktop](images/noVNC-desktop-workshop-installed.png "noVNC Desktop")

-2. If the workshop guide is not open on the desktop: Double-click the **Get Started with your Workshop** icon on the desktop.

-3. To enable full screen display: Click the small gray tab on the middle-left side of your screen to open the control bar.
+2. To enable full screen display: Click the small gray tab on the middle-left side of your screen to open the control bar.
 Next, click the **Fullscreen** icon (6th button down).
 You can exit full screen mode at any time by pressing the **Escape** key.

     ![Small Grey Tab](images/small-grey-tab.png "Small Grey Tab")

     ![Full Screen](images/full-screen.png "Full Screen")

+3. If the workshop guide is not open on the desktop, double-click the **Get Started with Your Workshop** icon on the desktop.

 ## Task 4: Download the lab files